Pavan-Gv/TSA_EXP8/README.md

-# Ex.No: 08     MOVINTG AVERAGE MODEL IN PYTHON
+# Ex.No: 08 MOVINTG AVERAGE MODEL USING PYTHON
 ### Date:

 ### AIM:

-To implement Moving Average Model and Exponential smoothing Using Python.
+To implement Moving Average Model using python programming.

 ### ALGORITHM: